s4ke/Master-Thesis/src/md/024-monads.md

 The fact of the matter is that in functional programming, we can represent mutable state as well, but we do so in a meaningful and controlled manner.

-While in most computations, we could represent state, by passing it into every function that can possibly change it and returning it alongside of the actual returned value like
+While in most computations, we could represent state by passing it into every function that can possibly change it and returning it alongside of the actual returned value like